Sir Henry Wilson, 1st Baronet: Effects

-Wilson telegraphed Gough twice and advised him to "stand like a rock" and hold onto the document, but received no reply to either telegram.
-Milner thought Wilson had "saved the Empire", which Wilson (29 March) thought "much too flattering".
-He thought (29 March) Morley (who had advised Seely) and Haldane (who advised French) would also have to resign, which would bring down the government.
-Gough was angry that Wilson had not himself offered to resign and (Soldiering On p171) blamed Wilson for having done nothing to stop the government's plans to coerce Ulster until Gough and his officers threatened to resign.
-The Gough brothers thereafter cut Wilson, and Johnnie Gough never spoke to Wilson again.
-The young Captain Archibald Wavell, then working at the War Office, wrote to his father that although he disapproved of the ultimatum which had been put to Gough and his officers by Paget, nonetheless he was disgusted by Wilson's blatant meddling in party politics and talk of bringing down the government.
+Wilson telegraphed Gough twice and advised him to "stand like a rock" and hold onto the document, but received no reply.
+Milner thought Wilson had "saved the Empire", which Wilson thought "much too flattering".
+He thought Lord Morley (who had advised Seely) and Haldane (who advised French) would also have to resign, which would bring down the government.
+Gough was angry that Wilson had not himself offered to resign and blamed Wilson for having done nothing to stop the government's plans to coerce Ulster until Gough and his officers threatened to resign.
+The Gough brothers thereafter cut Wilson.

-Between 21 March and the end of the month, Wilson saw Law nine times (although he declined an invitation to dine with Law, Balfour and Austen Chamberlain on 22 March), Amery four times, Gwynne three times, and Milner and Arthur Lee twice.
-He does not seem to have regarded these contacts with the Opposition as particularly secret.
-Roberts was also leaking information which he was being fed by Wilson and the Gough brothers, whilst French was seeing Gwynne most days.
+Between 21 March and the end of the month, Wilson saw Law nine times, Amery four times, Gwynne three times, and Milner and Arthur Lee twice.
+He does not seem to have regarded these contacts with the Opposition as secret.
+Roberts was also leaking information which he was being fed by Wilson and the Gough brothers.
 Gough promised to keep the 23 March Treaty confidential, but it soon leaked to the press – it appears that both Gough and French leaked it to Gwynne, whilst Wilson leaked it to Amery and Bonar Law.